SumiSastri/dev-blogs/docs/aws-cdk/part3-aws-cdk-workflow.md

 ## Pre-requisites

-Check versions of node, npm, cdk, aws, docker and sam, if you do not have this installed then follow instructions to install
+Check versions of NodeJs or Node, npm, cdk, aws, docker and sam, if you do not have this installed then follow instructions to install

 `node --version` check NodeJs v14 or higher or [install](https://nodejs.org/en/download/) `npm --version` check Npm - v7 or higher or [install](https://www.npmjs.com/package/npm)